 CUTTING-EDGE SPACES, TRANSFORMATIVE EXPERIENCES

-In 2019, the university began construction to transform the Main Library, the Albert B. Weaver Science-Engineering Library, Bear Down Gym, and a new four-story student success building into an interconnected "Student Success District" that will empower generations of students.
-Outdoor patios and walkways will be more than connections between buildings; they will provide unique spaces for everything from collaboration to meditation.
+In 2019, the university began construction to transform the Main Library, the Albert B. Weaver Science-Engineering Library, Bear Down Gym, and a new four-story student success building into an interconnected "Student Success District" to empower generations of students.
+Outdoor patios and walkways are more than connections between buildings; they provide unique spaces for everything from collaboration to meditation.

-The Student Success District is the place that will drive students’ 24/7 development through an array of services and spaces based on collaborative, hands-on learning with deep technological engagement.
+The Student Success District is the place that drives students’ 24/7 development through an array of services and spaces based on collaborative, hands-on learning with deep technological engagement.

-Scheduled for completion in 2021, this distinctive project brings together the UA’s commitment to academic excellence, student support, health and wellness and the preparation students need to become leaders in the modern workplace.
-The Catalyst Studios will open Spring Semester 2020.
-Building on the present-day iSpace which is currently housed in the Weaver Science & Engineering Library, Catalyst Studios will offer even more options in makerspace technology.
+This distinctive project brings together the UA’s commitment to academic excellence, student support, health and wellness and the preparation students need to become leaders in the modern workplace.
+The CATalyst Studios offers a divers range of maker technology.

-The SSD will encourage students to move seamlessly between spaces that provide a full range of services and expertise, allowing them to reach their academic and career goals.
+The SSD encourages students to move seamlessly between spaces that provide a full range of services and expertise, allowing them to reach their academic and career goals.

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being

 home to the O’odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous